AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 >[!NOTE]
 >
->For the new names of the objects to be visible for your users, they must log out and log back in to `Workfront` after you have saved the Layout Template.
+>For the new names of the objects to be visible for your users, they must log out and log back in to Workfront after you have saved the Layout Template.

 >[!IMPORTANT]
 >
->The `Workfront` documentation always refers to the default names of the objects.
-As a `Workfront administrator`, ensure that you notify users of the changes in object names, so they can understand how to use the `Workfront` documentation, as well as the areas of the applications which do not reflect the changes in the names of the objects.
+>The Workfront documentation always refers to the default names of the objects.
+As a Workfront administrator, ensure that you notify users of the changes in object names, so they can understand how to use the Workfront documentation, as well as the areas of the applications which do not reflect the changes in the names of the objects.

 * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names)
 * [Areas of Workfront that reflect the customized object names](#areas-with-cutomized-object-names)